 Besides the medical community, there are plenty of others who put themselves at risk.
 Flight attendants and pilots who are cooped up in the small confined plane for hours, custom officers who sees thousands of travellers per day, and retail frontliners who have to serve customers regardless they looked sick.

-Several companies with branches in China and other affected countries are now enacting preventive measures to ensure that their employees are safe from the Wuhan Coronavirus.
+Several companies with branches in China and other affected countries are now enacting preventive measures to ensure that their employees are safe from Coronavirus.
 And I want to highlight some of these companies who do right by their employees during this time of crisis.

-What is the Wuhan Coronavirus?
+What is the Coronavirus or Covid-19?

 Similar to other coronaviruses, the novel coronavirus came from animals.
 So far, it is still uncertain which animal has triggered the virus, but studies all point out that the virus started spreading from a seafood wholesale market in Wuhan.